 In a word: yes!
 Cooking bacon on a griddle is certainly possible.
 Furthermore, it is a great way to cook really delicious and crispy bacon.
-Whether you have a regular griddle pan, an electric griddle or even a flat top, you're well on your way to perfectly-cooked bacon.
+Whether you have a regular griddle pan, a skillet, an electric griddle or even a flat top, you're well on your way to perfectly-cooked bacon.

 This depends very much on how you prefer your bacon and how much you need to prepare.
 If you are just cooking a few rashers for breakfast and you want your bacon nice and crispy at the edges, frying is probably the way to go.
 You can do this on a stove-top frying pan or any griddle type you have to hand.

 However, if you are cooking bacon for a lot of people, frying this much at once can be a real nightmare unless you are lucky enough to have a flat top.
 No-one wants their whole stove taken up with frying pans full of bacon.
 In this case, it will be easier to cook your bacon on a baking sheet in the oven.
 This still gives crispy results and leaves your stove free for other components of the meal.